jakelever/cancermine/README.md

 git clone https://github.com/jakelever/cancermine.git
 ```

+It uses the [BioText](https://github.com/jakelever/biotext) project which downloads and converts the biomedical research literature into the [BioC XML](http://bioc.sourceforge.net/) format.
+You'll need to clone it and run the conversion scripts.

-The dependencies can be installed with the command below.
+The code dependencies can be installed with the command below.
 Remember to install the English language model for Spacy.

 ```
-pip install kindred pubrunner
-python -m spacy download en
+pip install kindred snakemake zenodo_get python -m spacy download en
 ```